Engineering leaders deciding whether they are on the right path

 Target: By day 60: measurable behavior change OR a signed offer in your inbox.

-The questions I hear most from Engineering leaders navigating career, salary, and life
+The questions I hear most from Engineering leaders deciding whether they are on the right path

 These are the exact asks from mentees in the last 12 months.
 Bring one to the intro call and we start there.